lmclister/w3c-testing/index.md

 2. Standardize test repo locations and/or document repo locations, owners & access policies in one central place that people can easily locate that information.

 3. Provide information for newcomers on how to get set up.
 Presentation, articles, videos, etc.  Put it in a central location.
+4. Move tests repos to GitHub ([as the HTML WG has done](https://twitter.com/robinberjon/status/281751093220896768?uid=482516382&iid))

 ***
 ### Understanding specs ###
 ***
 ##### Difficulties #####

-1. Specs are hard to read / digest for new comers and in order to make worthwhile tests, you need to understand the spec.
+1. Specs are hard to read / digest for newcomers and in order to make worthwhile tests, you need to understand the spec.

 2. Not really any documentation on W3C and/or web docs sites about how to read a spec.